Grižane-Belgrad

 Grižane-Belgrad is a village in Primorje-Gorski Kotar County of Croatia.
 It is located near Crikvenica and Novi Vinodolski.
 It has a population of 953 (census 2011) and the post code HR-51244.

 The modern-day settlement includes the former villages Grižane and Belgrad, and numerous nearby hamlets.

 The Grižane Castle overlooks the village.

+History

+Between 1871 and 1875, Selce obćina, Grižane obćina, Belgrad obćina, Drvenik obćina, Sveta Jelena obćina and Sveti Jakov obćina were all merged as Grižane-Crkvenica obćina.

+Demographics

+In 1895, the obćina of Grižane-Belgrad (court at Grižane), with an area of 61 km2, belonged to the kotar of Novi (Novi court but Selce electoral district) in the Modruš-Rieka županija (Ogulin court and financial board).
+There were 711 houses, with a population of 4100.
+Its 23 villages and 14 hamlets were divided for taxation purposes into 2 porezne obćine, under the Bakar office.

+Governance

+Local

+It is the seat of its own local committee.